-The test has shown an 86 percent success rate in diagnosing neurological infections, according to a decade-long study at the University of California–San Francisco (UCSF), published Tuesday in Nature Medicine.
+The test has shown an 86 percent success rate in diagnosing neurological infections, according to a decade-long study at the University of California–San Francisco (UCSF), published on Nov.
+12 in Nature Medicine.

-It has also demonstrated over 90 percent accuracy in detecting respiratory viruses compared to the current gold standard diagnostic tests, which are polymerase chain reaction (PCR) tests, according to a study published the same day in Nature Communications.
+It has also demonstrated greater than 90 percent accuracy in detecting respiratory viruses compared with the current gold standard diagnostic tests, which are polymerase chain reaction (PCR) tests, according to a study published the same day in Nature Communications.

 This test, which recently received U.S. Food and Drug Administration (FDA) recognition, can potentially improve care for neurological infections such as meningitis and encephalitis and accelerate the detection of new viral pandemic threats.